ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 - You have to click on profile white logo and click on "Profile" option.

-- Here, you see and update user information and change user password (button).
+- Here, you can see and update your profile and your password.

 ### Information displayed